Thunder Glacier (Antarctica)

 Thunder Glacier is a through glacier, 4 nautical miles (7 km) long, which extends in an east–west direction across Wiencke Island between Sierra DuFief and the Wall Range, in the Palmer Archipelago.
-Probably known since the discovery of Wiencke Island by the Belgian Antarctic Expedition in 1898.
-Charted in 1944 by the Falkland Islands Dependencies Survey (FIDS), and so named by them because a survey party was nearly overwhelmed there by an avalanche.
+It has probably been known of since the discovery of Wiencke Island by the Belgian Antarctic Expedition in 1898.
+It was charted in 1944 by the Falkland Islands Dependencies Survey (FIDS), and so named by them because a survey party was nearly overwhelmed there by an avalanche.